vinstic-myshell/myshell-doc-en/roadmap.md

 <summary>TTS emotion control</summary>

-BOT's voice will contain richer emotional differences, this feature will enter the public testing stage in May.
+BOT's voice will contain more diverse emotional differences, and this feature will enter the public testing phase in May.

 </details>